lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-We will have to answer some questions in a case by case basis:
+You will have to answer some questions in a case by case basis:

 -   Is the lack of a tenant a bug in this context?
 -   Does this operation make sense in a tenant agnostic way?
--   Should we interpret the lack of tenant as an indication that the operation must be performed on all tenants?
+-   Should you interpret the lack of tenant as an indication that the operation must be performed on all tenants?

 ---